-28th July is observed as the world Hepatitis day every year to raise awareness of viral hepatitis, a group of infectious liver diseases affecting hundreds of people worldwide.
+28th July is observed as world Hepatitis day every year to raise awareness of viral hepatitis, a group of infectious liver diseases affecting hundreds of people worldwide.
 Over 900,000 deaths in the world are recorded every year caused by Hepatitis B infection.
 Hepatitis can cause a range of liver inflammation and health problems including liver cancer.
-There are five main strains of the hepatitis virus namely A, B, C, D and E. Hepatitis B and C are one of the most common causes of deaths, with 1.3 million lives lost each year.
+There are five main strains of the hepatitis virus namely A, B, C, D, and E. Hepatitis B, and C is one of the most common causes of death, with 1.3 million lives lost each year.

 World Hepatitis Day History

-This year the theme for World Hepatitis Day is “Hepatitis Can’t Wait”.
+Last year the theme for World Hepatitis Day 2021 was “Hepatitis Can’t-Wait”.
 With a person dying every 30 seconds from a hepatitis-related illness – even in the current COVID-19 crisis – we can’t wait to act on viral hepatitis.